 - This is part of my story.
 Unvarnished, often blunt.
 This is the chronic pain lifestyle.
 Something people can often relate to.
 If someone doesn’t have an illness I hope they can grasp it a little better.

 - sharing information.
 There is a vast array of information out there, but only a fraction of it is good sourced information.
 I like to dig up research.
 I blog about research that interests me.
-On my Facebook page I am more likely to broaden my scope to articles about studies rather than studies to make it more approachable and because journalists get access to it in its entirely.
+On my Facebook page, I am more likely to broaden my scope to articles about studies rather than studies to make it more approachable and because journalists get access to it in its entirety.
 But often provide the original source if people are willing to look into it.
 I do research when I post informative memes with source info.
 I know a few quality sites that I go to for good information on migraines for sure, as I help admin a migraine Page and Group.

-- Connecting with community.
+- Connecting with the community.
 It is important that we have a place to gather and share our own stories.
 This why I have a Facebook page, help run another and help run a group.
 I create images that express the experience of migraines and chronic pain and chronic illness that share that sense of connection.
-So people can know they are not alone in feeling they way that they do.
+So people can know they are not alone in feeling the way that they do.
 I help with safe places for us to gather to talk about migraines so we can seek out comfort or ask important questions.

 - I know that chronic pain is dangerous.
 I know it can cause suicidal ideation.
 And suicidal actions.
 I have been there.
 It is very important we raise awareness and understanding that pain, but itself, can kill if not treated adequately.

 I truly want to do what I can to bring awareness out there.
 To communicate with others.
 To spread knowledge.
 To have them understand they are not alone.